A solutions architect creates the overall technical vision for a specific solution to a business problem.

 Although a solutions architect is not a project manager, this position requires excellent project management skills to ensure that the project stays on time, on budget, and is effective in solving the problem it was developed to solve.
 It also requires clear communication skills and the ability to translate technical details of the project into simple language that will be easy for non-technical stakeholders to understand.
 Successful solutions architects are usually curious, rational, analytical, and methodical—all of which are important traits for this job.

-The solution architect role also requires being able to project into the future and consider upcoming uses.
+The solutions architect role also requires being able to project into the future and consider upcoming uses.
 A solutions architect must view the long-term use of this product and implement scalability and adaptability into the solution for the future.
+If your career path is heading towards a solutions architect role, you might consider boosting your resume with some technical project management experience.

 If you are creative, analytical, outgoing, pragmatic, and can explain problems and solutions on both a technical and non-technical level, you could have a future as a solutions architect.